wsh312/S2Dnet/README.md

 Please refer to "./useful_scripts/evaluation/"

-Scripts of SIFT, SMVS, and rendering are in "./useful_scripts/evaluation/".
+Scripts of SIFT, SMVS, and rendering are in "./useful_scripts/".

-Please contact the author for detailed instruction.
+Please contact the author for more information on the code and data.